compsysmed/fastlogranktest/R/fastlogranktest/README.rst

 groupbcensoreds:
 list of vectors of censored information of groupb's survival times

-teststatistic:
-(optional) if true, you get the test-statistic values instead of p-value

 threadnumber:
 (optional) set the number of threads used for this function

 Value
 --------
-vector of p-values (same order as input)
+list of vectors of test statistics and p-values (same order as input)